 - Currently enrolled undergraduate students pursuing degrees in planetary sciences, geology or geophysics and related disciplines.

-- Students must be in the college or university graduating class of 2020 (or earlier) and must have not begun their graduate studies.
+- Students must have not begun their graduate studies.

 - Minimum 3.00 GPA.

-- Preference given to U.S. citizens and legal permanent residents (LPRs).
+- Preference given to U.S. citizens and lawful permanent residents (LPRs).

 - Students must be available full time (40 hours per week) for the eight-week summer term.